The preferred pathway

 The ACT Government’s decision has been informed by significant research and analysis, including technical modelling and consumer research.

 This transition requires a coordinated and planned approach over the next 20 years.
 This will allow us to maintain a secure, affordable and reliable energy supply across the ACT.
 To guide this transition, the government will deliver a new Integrated Energy Plan for the Territory by 2024.

 The way we live as we move toward net zero emissions will change gradually.
 This will bring many benefits for Canberrans.

 Renewable electricity will be our primary energy source – replacing gas for heating and cooking and replacing petrol and diesel in our cars.
 Canberrans will save time and money by being able to charge their electric vehicles at home, and efficient electric appliances have lower running costs than gas alternatives.

 If we start working towards the transition now, Canberrans will be able to make a plan to swap gas appliances for electric options.
-We want Canberrans to switch when the time is right for them, such as when appliances are due for replacement.
+We want Canberrans to consider making their next choice electric and switching when the time is right for them, such as when appliances are due for replacement.
 There is no urgency to rapidly replace appliances right now.